 Yes, you do.

-The number one cause of that is not allowing your paint to dry long enough as the moisture is coming out.
-I would allow the paint to cure a minimum of 72 hours before attempting this.
+The number one cause of that is not allowing your paint to dry long enough, as the moisture is coming out.
+I would let the paint to cure for a minimum of 72 hours before attempting this.

 Can The Wood Be Spray Painted?
 If So, Are There Specific Paints To Stay Away From?

-When I Use My Heat Press It Causes The Wood To Warp A Little But After A While It Lays Flat, Is This Normal?
+When I Used My Heat Press It Caused The Wood To Warp A Little But After A While It Layed Flat, Is This Normal?

-Yes, that definitely does happen especially for thinner pieces.
+Yes, that definitely happens, especially with thinner pieces.
 I sometimes allow it to cool while weighted down.

 How Would You Seal The Finish Sign?